Welcome to today's edition of the Rush 24-7 podcast.

 And President Rouhani has said that Iran would never develop a nuclear weapon.

-Oh my god, folks, be still my beating brain.
+Oh my God, folks, be still my beating brain.

 What in the world is going on here?

-So the President of the United States addresses his people, the Iranians.
+So the president of the United States addresses his people, the Iranians, to everyone celebrating Nauruz across the United States.

 Yeah, we didn't, but we should have.

-Nauru is not a national holiday in America with a sacrilege of that.
+Nowruz is not a national holiday in America with a sacrilege of that.

-Nauru is and in countries around the world, Nauruz Mubrak, he said.
+Nowruz and in countries around the world, Nauruz Mubrak, he said.

 What in the world is going on here?